The Real Truth About Pilot Season

-- Take good classes: improvisation, scene study, character development, dance, etc. Try the stuff you can't get at home!
-Consider taking casting director workshops (where working casting directors offer feedback on mock auditions).
+- Take good classes: improvisation, scene study, character development, dance, etc. Try the stuff you can’t get at home!
+Make sure to check for their CPS permits.

 - Plan school and make a regular time each day to accomplish that.

 - Get legal and get organized.
 This might have been a hobby before, but in L.A. it is a business.
-Get your paperwork (Coogan accounts, work permits, etc) together and set up a filing system for jobs, audition information, etc. Keep logs of all your expenses and travel details (for tax deductions later).
-Consider getting a planner or software made for actors, such as The Holdon Log.
+Get your paperwork (Coogan accounts, work permits, etc) together and set up a filing system for jobs, audition information, etc. Keep logs of all your expenses and travel details (for possible tax deductions, and legally required reporting to your child later).
+Consider getting a planner or software made for actors, such as Performer Track.

 - Spend time with your child sans video games.